 Tile Roof Repair

-As a professional contracting company, we try to dissuade homeowners from performing their own repairs, especially on a tile roof.
+As a professional roofing company, we try to dissuade homeowners from performing their own repairs, especially on a tile roof.
 Unlike asphalt shingles, the surfaces of natural stone and clay tiles can become very slippery, and as such, very dangerous if you don’t have the proper equipment or training.
-Additionally, walking on a tile system must be done with great care, because any missteps can lead to further damages that will need to be repaired.
+Additionally, walking on a tile system must be done with great care because any missteps can lead to further damages that will need to be repaired.

-Tile Roof Installations and Replacements
+Tile Roofing Installations and Replacements

-Before we perform a tile roof replacement or new installation, a thorough inspection of your roofing system must be performed in order to determine whether or not it is structurally capable of supporting the weight of the tiles.
-If the rooftop is sufficiently underpinned, you installation can proceed.
+Before we perform a tile roof replacement or new installation, a thorough inspection of your roofing system must be performed to determine whether or not it is structurally capable of supporting the weight of the tiles.
+If the rooftop is sufficiently underpinned, your installation can proceed.
 If it is insufficiently underpinned, the ceiling joists and decking boards will need to be reinforced with additional support beams before the new tiles can be installed.

-Even if your home is already outfitted with a tile roof that you would like to replace, an inspection must be performed – especially if the tiles are worn, damaged or aged beyond their performance lives.
-Decking boards can rot and ceiling joists can dry out and crumble.
+Even if your home is already outfitted with a tile roof that you would like to replace, an inspection must be performed.
+Especially if the tiles are worn, damaged, or aged beyond their performance lives.
+Decking boards can rot, and ceiling joists can dry out and crumble.
 However, most importantly, if you have a tile system that is old enough to be replaced, chances are the substrate supports were not constructed to meet contemporary building codes.

-The Variety of Materials
+The Variety of Tile Roof Materials

 Our company installs a variety of tile roof materials, including: